ahadb/content-management-systems/README.md

 # Content Management Systems
 Open Source, ECM & Proprietary, Self, Cloud, Bloggig and more CMSs' - a semi organized list.
 No flat-file CMS's listed here, please check that [specific repository](https://github.com/ahadb/flat-file-cms).
-The CMS world is immense with many different categories and types of software.
+The CMS world is immense with many different categories and types of software, so please be patient as this list grows.

 Feel free to contrib - don't hesitate to represent :punch:.